June 15, 2026

 1. Determine how much data you need

-According to an Ericsson report, the average mobile data usage in North America was 22GB in 2024.
-To find out how much mobile data you need personally, look through the settings in your iPhone or Android phone to find your monthly data usage, and if you’re curious, which apps contributed the most to it.
+According to an Ericsson report, the average mobile data usage in North America is 22GB.
+To find out how much data you need personally, look through the settings in your iPhone or Android phone to find your monthly data usage, and if you’re curious, which apps contributed the most to it.

 How to find out how much data I need if I never had a data plan

-• Are your most-used apps messaging heavy?
-(WhatsApp, Messenger, email)
+3. Are your most-used apps messaging heavy?
+(WhatsApp, Messenger, email) You're a good candidate for a limited-data plan.

 >> Read more: What is a GB?